Strong Communities

 Mass General is pushing the boundaries of community care.

 Since its inception, Massachusetts General Hospital has been deeply committed to caring for communities.
-In fact, it’s written into our founding documents: “When in distress, every man becomes our neighbor.”
+In fact, it’s written into our founding documents: “When in distress, every person becomes our neighbor.”

-This clarion call is more than a poetic phrase; it’s also a smart strategy for solving the world’s most pressing health care challenges.
-Time and again, investments in community care and in global and public health have yielded insight that allows Mass General to address complex issues facing our communities, including communities of color and other underrepresented and marginalized populations.
+This clarion call is more than a poetic phrase; it’s also a smart strategy for solving the world’s most pressing healthcare challenges.
+Time and again, investments in community care and in global and public health have yielded insight that allows Mass General to address complex issues facing our communities.

 A New Teaching Kitchen in Revere Opens Doors to Healthier Eating